2024 UPDATE: The map has been updated to include Han Kang.

 A little bit of Nobel history

 The Nobel Prize in Literature has been awarded every year since 1901, apart from 1914, 1918, 1935, 1940, 1941, 1942 and 1943.
 It is awarded to the author that has produced outstanding work in the field of literature.
 It can be awarded to any individual, and it looks at the author’s work for his/her entire career, instead of awarding it based on one individual piece.
 Alfred Nobel established the Nobel Prize in Literature in 1895.
 The winner receives a sum of money, a diploma bearing a citation, and a gold medal.
 The amount of money received differs from year to year.
-This is one of five Nobel Prizes that was founded then.
+This is one of five Nobel Prizes that were founded then.
 The others are the Nobel Prize in Chemistry, Nobel Peace Prize, Nobel Prize in Physics, and Nobel Prize in Chemistry.
 The decision on who receives the Nobel Prize in Literature is decided by the Swedish Academy.

 So, how are authors nominated?
 Well, they cannot nominate themselves, but they can be nominated by one of the following – the presidents of writers’ organizations, former Nobel literature laureates, professors of language and literature, members of literature societies, and academies, and members of the Swedish Academy.
 The committee will then draw up a shortlist of five names.
 This usually takes place in May.
 Then, in October, members of the Academy will place their vote for the person they think deserves the Nobel Prize in Literature.
 The author that has more than half of the votes will win.